imoore76/ldlm/client/README.md

 unlocked, err := c.Unlock("my_task", lock.key)
 ```

-### Refresh Lock
+### Renew Lock
 As explained in [Basic Concepts](#basic-concepts), you may specify a lock timeout using a `LockTimeoutSeconds` argument to any of the `*Lock*()` methods.
-When you do this, the client will refresh the lock in the background without you having to do anything.
-If, for some reason, you want to disable auto refresh (`NoAutoRefresh=true` in client Config), you will have to refresh the lock before it times out using the `RefreshLock()` method.
+When you do this, the client will renew the lock in the background without you having to do anything.
+If, for some reason, you want to disable auto renew (`NoAutoRenew=true` in client Config), you will have to renew the lock before it times out using the `RenewLock()` method.

 It takes the following arguments